Andriano-Analytics/espocrm-extension-template/README.md

 2. Create the `extensions` directory in the root directory of your repository.
 3. Put needed extensions (e.g. `my-extension-1.0.0.zip`) in this directory.

-Extensions will be installed automatically after running the command `node buildc --all` or `node buildc --install`.
+Extensions will be installed automatically after running the command `node build --all` or `node build --install`.

 ## Development workflow
 1. Develop the extension in `src/`
 2. Run:
-    * `node buildc --copy` to:
+    * `node build --copy` to:
       * Copy the extension to `site/`
       * Set file and folder ownership
-      * Optionally: `node buildc --composer-install` to reinstall vendor packages
+      * Optionally: `node build --composer-install` to reinstall vendor packages
-    * `node buildc --copy-to-end` to run:
+    * `node build --copy-to-end` to run:
       * Copy the extension to `site/`
       * Run the BeforeInstall scripts (production then development)
       * Run composer install (including development packages)